 French twists are having a moment.
 Seriously.
 Despite having long been filed under "bad wedding hair," the new-look French twist is seriously covetable.
-While the DNA of the new look version is the same—that signature twist, tuck and pin—the finish is a little more undone, less trussed up.
+While the DNA of the new version is the same—that signature twist, tuck, and pin—the finish is a little more undone, less trussed up.
 Because we all know the traditional take on the hairstyle has an uncanny ability to make even the coolest star look older if they choose to whip their hair up into a French twist for a red carpet soirée.
 But the tide is slowly changing…

 Here at Byrdie, we're finding ourselves drawn to the chic hairstyle more and more, thanks to the likes of Bella Hadid, Jennifer Lawrence and Emma Stone flying the flag for the French twist and, more importantly, showing us how to wear it in a cooler, younger way.
-What's perfect about this hairstyle right now, as we enter party season, is that it works off duty, in the office and at a special occasion.
+What's perfect about this hairstyle right now, as we enter party season, is that it works off duty, in the office, and on a special occasion.

 Bella Hadid's go-to look is to wear her hair down, so a French twist was the perfect way to change up her look for the glitzy affair at Cannes.
 The side-swept fringe with the longer tendrils at the side perfectly frames her face.